 ALTON, Illinois – Simmons Hanly Conroy, one of the nation’s largest mass torts firms, is pleased to announce firm Chairman John Simmons, Managing Shareholder Michael J. Angelides, and Shareholders Perry J. Browder, Randy S. Cohn, Brian J. Cooke, John J. Foley, Ted N. Gianaris and Trent B. Miracle have been named 2021 Illinois Super Lawyers.
-In addition, Shareholders Eric Johnson and Brendan A. Smith and Associate Rebecca Hausman were recognized as 2021 Illinois Rising Stars.
+In addition, Shareholders Eric Johnson and Brendan A. Smith were recognized as 2021 Illinois Rising Stars.

 Only the top 5 percent of lawyers in Illinois are named Super Lawyers.
 No more than 2.5 percent of lawyers in the state are selected as Rising Stars, who must be no older than 40 and have been in practice 10 years or less.